mozai/mixtape/doc/Readme-m3u.md

 as UTF-8 Unicode instead of 7-bit ASCII.

 Start the file with a `#EXTM3U` record and you can add metadata before each record.
-Some metadata must only appear once (1) in each file:
+Records marked with "(1)" can only appear once in the entire file.
+These two are always supported, what follows are extentions that may not be recognized by other software.

 * `#EXTM3U` (1) must be first record
 * `#EXTINF:` duration in seconds, comma, display text

-The rest are not always supported.
-The IPTV addtions were
+The IPTV addtions were:

-* `#EXTINF:` duration in seconds, comma, key=value pairs, comma, display text
+* `#EXTINF:` duration in seconds, comma, _key=value pairs, comma,_ display text
 * `#PLAYLIST:` (1) display text for the playlist as a whole
-* `#EXTGRP:` start of a named group
+* `#EXTGRP:` start of a named group _(how do I end a group?)_

-Then the Albumlist additions by Winamp
+The Winamp additions for Albumlist (seems it assumes only one album per playlist):

 * `#EXTALB:` (1) display text for the album/grouping of the next location
 * `#EXTART:` (1) display text for the "albumartist", the performer of all tracks
 * `#EXTGENRE:` (1) catalogue text for genre

-Then some stuff added by birdcagesoft
+The Birdcagesoft additions:

 * `#EXTM3A:` "playlist for tracks or chapters of an album in a single file"
 * `#EXTBYT:` size of what's at the next location, in bytes
 * `#EXTBIN:` binary data follows, usually concatenated MP3s

-These ones are really not supported
+These next two are rarely supported:

 * `#EXTENC:` (1) text encoding, must be second line. i.e. "UTF-8"
 * `#EXTIMG:` location of artwork to display while playing this media